RiyaMathew-11/RiyaMathew-11/README.md

 2nd year CS student at Mar Baselios College of Engineering and Technology

-Love to work with Python and C
+🔭 Love to work with Python and C

-Exploring Machine Learning and Blockchain
+🌱 I’m currently learning Machine Learning and Web Dev

+👯 I’m looking to collaborate on Python and ML Projects

 <!--
 **RiyaMathew-11/RiyaMathew-11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.